 What are the other group companies?

-Dr. Mrosik: There are around about 75 Profine groups or companies all over the world.
+Dr Mrosik: There are about 75 Profine groups or companies all over the world.
 One of them is Profine India Window Technology Pvt.
-Ltd here in India and a lot of other companies in about 48 different countries.
+Ltd here in India, and a lot of other companies in about 48 different countries.

-What was it about Kuraray Arcapita group buying Profine?
+What was it about the Kuraray Arcapita group buying Profine?
 Was it a result of insolvency?

-Dr. Mrosik: During the last decade, Profine was owned by financial investors.
+Dr Mrosik: During the last decade, Profine was owned by financial investors.
 This was changed 2 years ago.
-I in person, Peter Mrosik, bought the company and I own 100% shares of the profile group.
+In person, Peter Mrosik, bought the company, and I own 100% shares of the profile group.
 That means I am personally following a long-term strategy.
-The key difference between me and a financial investor is that a financial investor buys a company in order to sell the company.
-And I bought the company in order to develop it for a long-term base.
+The key difference between a financial investor and me is that a financial investor buys a company in order to sell the company.
+And I bought the company in order to develop it on a long-term basis.
 My aim is a strategic one and a long-term one.

 Kommerling Facility Vadodara